sparkflows/sparkflows-docs/docs/rest-api/rest-api-reference/processor.rst

 The Processors REST APIs, allow you to get the list of available Processors and details regarding each Processor.

-Below are the various Processor APIs available in Fire Insights.They should be executed after you have logged into Fire Insights.
+Below are the various Processor APIs available in Sparkflows.They should be executed after you have logged into Sparkflows.

 Get Processors List by Engine
 -----------------------------